 Restoring teeth using dental veneers

-On the best advice of your dentist, dental veneers can be used to repair and restore various dental issues.
+On the best advice of your dentist in Vaughan, dental veneers can be used to repair and restore various dental issues.
 In fact, veneers can be quite transformative when other options aren’t viable.

 - Discolored teeth (due to a root canal or serious staining)